 (Trainer should point out significance of Crime Victims Compensation programs and explain if audience is not familiar.
-See compensation information on page 30 in the Handouts)
+Page 30 in the Handout section may be a copy of the application.)

-6. Faith/Philosophy of Life Challenges:
+6. Faith/Philosophy of Life:

 Some have never ever thought about God, but they do in the aftermath of trauma.
 Others feel they have God in their pocket.